mholtkamp/octave/README.md

 # octave
-A Simple 3D Game Engine for GameCube, Wii, 3DS, Windows, and Linux
+A Simple 3D Game Engine for GameCube, Wii, 3DS, Windows, Linux, and Android

 ## Windows Setup
 1. Download and Install: